 Destinations / August 12, 2017.
 By Paulo Tavares

 Dates from the 12th century and has the appearance of a medieval fortress.
 Sitting atop Terreiro da Sé in the historical heart of Porto.
 The interior deserves a whole chapter on art history in itself, but the highlights include the silver altar of the Blessed Sacrament chapel.
 The alter is a masterpiece of Portuguese jewellery, depicting several biblical episodes and characters.
-It contains over 566 kgs of silver.
+It contains over 566 kilos of silver.

-If you only have time to visit one church then I would recommend this one.
+If you only have time to visit one of Porto’s churches then I would recommend this one.
 The richness of the gilded woodcarvings inside the church is amazing.
 It is the only gothic church in the city.
 Construction took place between 1383 and 1410.
 Throughout the centuries the church underwent numerous renovations.
-There is more than 200 kg of gold on the main altar, pillars and statues.
+There is more than 200 kilos of gold on the main altar, pillars and statues.
 The star attraction is the Tree of Jesse which takes the genealogy of Jesus as its theme showing his descent from the kings of Judah and Israel.
 Craftsmen carved and painted the gilded tree between 1718 and 1721.